 - Polyfill (optional) – for making taller gnomes

 - Mongolian fur, alpaca fur or craft fur.
 Mongolian and alpaca fur look better, but they’re more expensive, so you may decide according to your budget.
-In case you want to know where we found our Mongolian or alpaca fur, we used this two-tone gray Mongolian fur, these taupe and latte color alpaca furs.
+In case you want to know where we found our Mongolian or alpaca fur, we used this two-tone gray Mongolian fur, these taupe and latte color alpaca furs, and this beautiful white fur.

 - Razor blade or X-ACTO knife